-It's highly unlikely that you will learn everything you need to do with that software package just by clicking around.
+It's highly unlikely that you will find everything you need to do with that software package just by clicking around.
 It has to be learned, and the sooner you learn it the better.
-But you choose how you learn it.
+But you can choose how you learn it.
 There are many ways to learn software and nobody should tell you what will work best for you.
 You probably know how you like to learn.
-Alone or with instruction?
+Alone or with workshop instruction?
 At your own pace or paced by a tutor?
 Playing with it or studiously doing something useful?

 You may be helped by the reflections about the learner’s experience, and observations by trainers of their problems, provided on the website for Readme First.